 Original Information 072812

-I found out today that Achim Breiling who has provided me with a great deal of information on several Futuro's goes by "futurohunter" on Flickr and that is certainly a very appropriate moniker.
+We found out today that Achim Breiling who has provided us with a great deal of information on several Futuro's goes by "futurohunter" on Flickr and that is certainly a very appropriate moniker.
 Following close on the heels of his tracking down the Matsalu Futuro in Estonia Achim is this time discovering another "new" Futuro a little closer to his home in Germany.

-The photos to the right are all from Achim and were taken 072812 on a day trip where he was able to actually visit three [actually two and a half] Futuros, this one, the one in Taunusstein and the "half" Futuro in Frankfurt am Main.
+The photos below are all from Achim and were taken 072812 on a day trip where he was able to actually visit three (actually two and a half) Futuros, this one, the one in Taunusstein and the "half" Futuro in Frankfurt am Main.

 The tale of Achim's detective work goes something like this:

-All I can say is - awesome work Achim!
+All we can say is - awesome work Achim!

 Achim says the Futuro appears to be in the middle of nowhere, hidden in the woods and that it appears to be still in use, perhaps as some kind of garden shed.
-Looking on Google Maps the Futuro is actually about 80 - 100 feet south of a home and it appears to be on the land belonging to the home and so such a use is not unreasonable [though it would not be my chosen purpose for such a treasure].
+Looking on Google Maps the Futuro is actually about 80 - 100 feet south of a home and it appears to be on the land belonging to the home and so such a use is not unreasonable (though it would not be our chosen purpose for such a treasure).

-At this time that is everything I know about this Futuro so please, if you have any information you could share it would be much appreciated.
+At this time that is everything we know about this Futuro so please, if you have any information you could share it would be much appreciated.

 One other interesting fact not specific to this Futuro came out of Achim's Futuro outing.
-Including this newly discovered Futuro there are actually three [or two and a half] Futuro's in a relatively small geographic area around Taunusstein in Germany.
+Including this newly discovered Futuro there are actually three (or two and a half) Futuro's in a relatively small geographic area around Taunusstein in Germany.
 One is on the grounds of Expotechnik Holding GmbH & Co.
-KG in Taunusstein, the second [the half] was donated by Expotechnik to a youth center in Frankfurt am Main and the third is this one.
-There is no actual evidence for it but given that Expotechnik was involved in "exhibitions" and the fact that their website includes imagery of what appears to be Futuro's not fully assembled it is possible that Expotechnik was a manufacturer or distributer of Futuros [and that maybe there are more in the area waiting to be found!
-Like I say no evidence for that but it is interesting to hypothesize sometimes.
+KG in Taunusstein, the second (the half) was donated by Expotechnik to a youth center in Frankfurt am Main and the third is this one.
+There is no actual evidence for it but given that Expotechnik was involved in "exhibitions" and the fact that their website includes imagery of what appears to be Futuro's not fully assembled it is possible that Expotechnik was a manufacturer or distributer of Futuros (and that maybe there are more in the area waiting to be found; though there is no evidence for that it is sometimes interesting to hypothesize.